shaloo/docs.arcana/docs/migration/main-auth-vOct12-23-gasless-migration.md

 Gasless apps will not require users to pay any gas fees for any of the whitelisted blockchain operations.
 Besides zero gas fees, the app users will see a change in their wallet address when the gasless feature is enabled for an app.

 Earlier, there was only a single EoA wallet address associated with each authenticated app user.
-Apps with the gasless feature will be required to configure the gas tank for one or more blockchain networks.
-For such apps, the app user account will be associated with two types of wallet addresses: an EoA address and a SCW address.
+Apps with gasless feature will require to configure gas tank for one or more blockchain networks.
+For such apps the app user account will be associated with two types of wallet addresses: an EoA address and a SCW address.
 By default, all gasless transactions happen via the SCW account.
 Users can switch between EoA and SCW accounts using the wallet UI.
 For details, see [[rn-main-auth-vOct12-23-gasless|{{config.extra.arcana.product_name}} vOct12-23-gasless release notes]].

 ## How to Migrate to vOct12-23-gasless?